Iconvibes/School-management-dashboard/README.md

 - The proxy and portal-guard are covered by `tests/portal-guard.test.js`;
   session revalidation by `tests/policy.test.js`; the matrix by `tests/permissions.test.js`; role changes by `tests/roles.test.js`.

+## 🔒 GDPR & Privacy Compliance

+EduTrack implements GDPR Articles 5, 6, 15, 17, 30 and NDPR compliance:

+- **Data Export (DSAR)** — any authenticated user can download all their personal data as a structured JSON file via "Export My Data" (`GET /api/me/export`).
+Students get scores, attendance, and fees; parents get their children's data; teachers get timetable and schemes of work.
+- **Right to Erasure** — users submit deletion requests via `POST /api/me/erasure-request`.
+Requests go through a PENDING → APPROVED → EXECUTED lifecycle with admin review.
+Execution cascade-deletes the user's scores, attendance, fee payments, carryovers, and timetable entries.
+- **Data Access Audit Log** — every data access event is recorded (who, what, when) in `DataAccessLog` for GDPR Article 30 compliance.
+The admin can view and filter the log via the Compliance tab.
+- **Consent Tracking** — consent is recorded at school registration and can be withdrawn.
+All consent events are logged in the audit trail.
+- **Privacy Policy** — a comprehensive 14-section privacy policy page at `/privacy` covering data collection, legal bases, retention, security, children's data, cookies, and user rights.

 ## 💾 Backup & Disaster Recovery